 Before you can repair any issues with your single lever faucet, familiarize yourself with the parts inside so that when you disassemble and reassemble the faucet such that each part goes back into its proper place.
-Check out our article on How to remove kitchen faucet for an in depth guide.
+Check out our article on How to remove kitchen faucets for an in-depth guide.

 Here is a list of tools and supplies you may need to perform the repairs.
 You may need all or only some of these tools/supplies, depending on the repairs which need to be performed.
 (Component or Cartridge: How to Choose the Right Seal | Pumps & Systems (pumpsandsystems.com))

 Gauge of Tape

 Step-by-step guide on how to repair a single handle kitchen faucet with a spray hose

 First, make sure the water lever is turned off of the faucet.
 Then, take the adjustable wrench to open the aerator of your faucet head.
 When you open the aerator, you may find debris and minerals are built up to cover the water flow.
 Sometimes, simple washing with water can remove the debris.
 If the minerals and debris do not go away from the water splashing.

 Use 50:50 water and CLR formula and submerge the airhead in the formula for 2 minutes.
 The CLR will eat the debris and minerals.
 After that, wash the aerator and place it in the faucet head.
 Then, tight the aerator with the adjustable wrench.
 Now turn on the lever to check the water pressure.
 You will find how simple the pressure issue is gone.